 The straw is the layer of organic matter (sticks, branches, stems, etc.) that partially decomposes and is between the grass and the ground.
 If the straw layer becomes thick, it becomes a breeding ground for insects and diseases.
 Not only that, but it also kills prevents water and fertilizers from reaching the base.
 As we will see later, lawn aeration is one of the best ways to help reduce straw.

 A layer of thick straw and compacted earth are two of the favorite things for lawn diseases to flourish.
 But regular aeration of the lawn (recommended at least once a year, or two in autumn and spring) can prevent diseases.
 The grass can be aerated with a rake, with special machines for it or with scarifiers.
 Aeration is done when the soil is wet, but not wet and not being too deep so as not to spoil the roots.
 After this process, it is necessary to collect the waste that appears.
+Find a best lawn mowers for your yard.

 Proper irrigation for green spaces also helps fight lawn diseases.